kubra16/Live-polling/README.md

 3. **Setup environment vaiables**:

-- Create a .env file in the root directory and paste your credentials.
+- Create a .env file in the root directory and paste this command.

 ```bash
  REACT_APP_API_URL=http://localhost:5000